Food and Agriculture Organization of the United Nations (FAO)

 The “One Health” concept summarized the idea that had been known for more than a century; that human health and animal health are interdependent and bound to the health of the ecosystems in which they exist.

-The Regional One Health Coordination Mechanism for Europe consolidates cooperation between the regional offices of the FAO, the OIE and the WHO for the European Region (including Central Asia) to address the wide range of activities related to One Health concept, within the human-animal-environment interface.
+The Regional One Health Coordination Mechanism for Europe consolidates cooperation between the regional offices of the FAO, the WOAH, the WHO and the UNEP for the European Region (including Central Asia) to address the wide range of activities related to One Health concept, within the human-animal-environment interface.

-This framework was formally established in April 2021 when the Heads of the FAO, the OIE and the WHO Regional Representations for Europe and Central Asia signed a Joint Statement to coordinate One Health priorities in the Region.
+This framework was formally established in April 2021 when the Heads of the FAO, the WOAH and the WHO Regional Representations for Europe and Central Asia signed a Joint Statement to coordinate One Health priorities in the Region.
+In August 2022, Regional Office of UNEP for Europe joined Regional One Health mechanism, and regional representatives (directors) of four originations signed a new Joint Statement of Intent to coordinate One Health Activities in Europe and Central Asia, creating Regional Quadripartite Mechanism for Europe.

 Three international organisations – the Tripartite Alliance – have worked together for many years to prevent, detect, control and eliminate health threats to humans, originating – directly or indirectly – from animals.
-The global Tripartite Alliance is the basement for the Regional One Health Coordination Mechanism.
+Now, after UNEP jouined the Tripartite, the global Quadripartite Alliance is the basement for the Regional One Health Coordination Mechanism.

 In 2010, the three Organisations published the Tripartite Concept Note, describing principles of their collaboration and objectives.